-Each country needs to develop an EOA strategy, an EOA policy and an action programme.
+Each country needs to develop an n EOA policy, an EOA strategy, and an action programme

 Biovision Africa Trust (BvAT) and the German government agency (GIZ), at the request of the African Union (AU) through the EOA Initiative (EOA-I), assessed African agricultural policies to mainstream EOA in Africa.
 Using this and other scientific research as evidence, policy recommendations are now presented for each of the five regions of Africa, using the typology developed in the EOA assessment.

-The 55 African countries have vastly differing cultures, languages, climates and natural resources.
-Within a particular country, there are often many languages, some very arid areas, some very well-endowed with rain, some with rivers and dams for irrigation and irrigable soils, and others mountainous, rocky, barren or degraded.
+The 55 countries of Africa have vastly differing cultures, languages, climates and natural resources.
+Within a particular country, there are often many languages, some very arid areas, some very wellendowed with rain, some with rivers and dams for irrigation and irrigable soils, and others mountainous, rocky, barren or degraded.
 Suggesting policies for the five regions, or even for each country, requires approximation.
-These policy briefs are intended only to illustrate the kind of interventions that could help regions work together to promote inter-African trade and mutual collaboration for the benefit of food sovereignty, good health and food security.
+These policy briefs are intended only to illustrate the kind of interventions that could help regions work together to promote inter-African trade and mutual collaboration for the benefit of food sovereignty, good health, and food security.
 African food systems will benefit from intelligent planning and understanding of the strengths and weaknesses of individual countries.

 Government support for EOA should include extension support, appropriate research programmes, and consumer education for young mothers and scholars.
 This should help the domestic market develop high-quality, nutritious organic produce.
-Farmers thriving economically can then be assisted to scale up to supply local supermarkets, the coming Africa Free Trade Zone, and eventually certified organic export markets.
+Farmers thriving economically can then be assisted to scale up so that they can supply local supermarkets, the coming Africa Free Trade Zone, and eventually also, certified organic exports.

-Governments and the region should support the emergence of Participatory Guarantee Systems(PGS) so that quality management starts on small-scale farms, building capacity at the local level.
+Governments and the region should support the emergence of Participatory Guarantee Systems (PGS) so that quality management starts on small-scale farms, building capacity at the local level.
 At the district or county level, farmer associations working with EOA should be encouraged, and National Organic Agricultural Movements (NOAMs) should federate these local and district initiatives.
-Training of organic facilitators is a vital part of building capacity for NOAMs.
-The Government should consider assisting farmers ready to export with the costs and process of third-party organic certification.
+Training organic facilitators is a vital part of building capacity for NOAMs.
+The government should consider assisting those farmers who are ready to export with the costs and process of third-party organic certification.

 The Roadmap for certification development starts with farmer training and then moves to PGS development.
 From PGS groups, local markets with effective quality management can grow.
-As PGS's capacity develops, specialised marketing groups and community box schemes will grow.
-Eventually, those farmers who are successfully managing quality and who are growing their market share will be ready to supply supermarkets and eventually export once they have learned about third-party organic certification.
+As PGS' capacity develops, specialised marketing groups and community box schemes will grow.
+Eventually, those farmers who are successfully managing quality and growing their market share will be ready to supply supermarkets and eventually export, once they have learned about third-party organic certification.